Web-learning/SPARQL/README.md

 # SPARQL 👋
 Welcome to my SPARQL collection.
-I'm teaching myself a new language, as it allows me to see the world differently.
+I'm teaching myself a new language, as it allows me to see my  world from a different perspective.
-These SPARQL queries are divided into three main themse
+These SPARQL queries are divided into three main themes
-* Multinlingual queries
+* Multi-lingual related queries
-* Library focussed queries
+* Library, research and book related queries
-* Knowledge graph queries
+* Knowledge graph (maps, families)   queries

-## 📚 Learning Outcomes 🎯
+## 📚 Overall Outcomes 🎯

-I'm learning SPARQL and I'm wanting to find a way to store all my statements
+I'd like to both curate and store and rework the SPARQL queries that I come accross

-### University Rankings
+### Credit
-*South African Universities

-Thanks to Leigh Dodds and here tutorial on [[https://blog.ldodds.com/2013/01/31/publishing-sparql-queries-and-documentation-using-github/ |Publishing SPARQL queries and documentation using github]]
+Thanks to Leigh Dodds and her tutorial on [[https://blog.ldodds.com/2013/01/31/publishing-sparql-queries-and-documentation-using-github/ |Publishing SPARQL queries and documentation using github]]